-When the agent is configured as a daemon, cluster processes are started automatically when the agent is restarted, as long as the cluster was running when the agent shut down.
-Note that StopOnError must be disabled (set to 0) for all data nodes in order for this to work.
-If the cluster was stopped when the agent shut down, it is necessary to supply a script that waits for the agent to complete its startup and recovery phases, and then, when the agent is ready, starts the cluster using a command such as mcmdir/bin/mcm -e 'start cluster --background cluster_name;'.
+When the agent is configured as a daemon, cluster processes are started automatically when the agent is restarted, as long as the cluster was running when the agent shut down; however, StopOnError must be disabled (set to 0) for all data nodes in order for that to work.
+If the cluster was stopped when the agent shut down, it is necessary to supply a script that waits for the agent to complete its startup and recovery phases, and then, when the agent is ready, starts the cluster using a command such as mcmdir/bin/mcm-e'start cluster-background cluster name;'.

-2.3.2 Installing MySQL Cluster Manager on Windows Platforms
+3.3.2 Installing MySQL Cluster Manager on Windows Platforms

-To install, for example, MySQL Cluster Manager 1.4.8 on Windows platforms, obtain the MSI installer for it (see Section 2.1, "Obtaining MySQL Cluster Manager").
-Run the installer by double-clicking it in Windows Explorer (some versions of Windows also provide an Install item in the Windows Explorer menu that can be used to run the installer).
+To install MySQL Cluster Manager on Windows platforms, obtain the MSI installer for it (see Section 3.1, "Obtaining MySQL Cluster Manager"), then follow these steps:

+- Run the installer by double-clicking it in Windows Explorer (some versions of Windows also provide an Install item in the Windows Explorer menu that can be used to run the installer).
 When you start the installer, you may see a Windows Security Warning screen.
-If you obtained the installer from a trusted source and know that it has not been tampered with, choose Run from the dialog, which allows the installer to continue to the Welcome screen, as shown here:

-Welcome to the MySQL Cluster Manager 1.4.8 Setup Wizard

-The Setup Wizard will install MySQL Cluster Manager 1.4.8 on your computer.
-Click Next to continue or Cancel to exit the Setup Wizard.

-Figure 2.1 MySQL Cluster Manager MSI Installer: Welcome Screen

-Click the Next button to continue to the License Agreement screen.
-You should read the license text in the text area, and when you have done so, check the box labelled I accept the terms in the
+If you obtained the installer from a trusted source and know that it has not been tampered with, choose Run from the dialog, which allows the installer to continue to the Welcome screen. - Click the Next button to continue to the License Agreement screen.
+You should read the license text in the text area, and when you have done so, check the box labelled I accept the terms in the License Agreement.

-License Agreement.
 Until you have checked the box, you cannot complete the MySQL Cluster Manager installation; it is possible only to print the license, go back to the previous screen, or cancel the installation (using the buttons labelled Print, Back, and Cancel, respectively).
-Checking the box enables the Next button, as shown here:

-Figure 2.2 MySQL Cluster Manager MSI Installer: Accepting License Agreement

-Click the Next button to continue to the Destination Folder screen, where you can choose the installation directory.
-The next figure shows the Destination Folder screen with the default location.
-On English-language 64-bit Windows systems, this is C:\Program Files\MySQL\MySQL Cluster Manager\); on English 32-bit Windows systems, the default is C:\Program Files (x86)\MySQL\MySQL Cluster Manager\.
+Checking the box enables the Next button. - Click the Next button to continue to the Destination Folder screen, where you can choose the installation directory.
+The default location is C:\Program Files\MySQL\MySQL Cluster Manager \.
 You can click the Change button to change the directory where MySQL Cluster Manager should be installed; the default directory is adequate for most cases.

-Figure 2.3 MySQL Cluster Manager MSI Installer: Destination Folder

 Once you have selected the destination directory, the installer has gathered all the information that it requires to perform the installation.
-Click Next to continue to the Ready screen, shown here:
+Click Next to continue to the Ready screen